OhioBWC - Basics: (Policy library) - File

 H. Retroactive purchases: Equipment purchased prior to approval from BWC for the safety intervention, which includes ordered equipment, paid equipment, and received paid equipment.

-I. Unapproved purchases: Items outside the scope of the SIG Program including but not limited to, equipment intended to meet minimum OSHA compliance, routine equipment replacement, and interventions outside the program’s injury prevention objectives.
+I. Unapproved purchases: Items outside the scope of the SIG Program including, but not limited to, equipment intended to meet minimum OSHA compliance, routine equipment replacement, and interventions outside the program’s injury prevention objectives.

 IV.
 Policy